kxcdev/kxc-melange-react-native-template/README.md

 ## you should follow the Dev Setup Notes to have a complete dev setup

-# to confirm Android SDK setup, you can use
-ls "$ANDROID_HOME/platforms" # tested on: android-33-ext4
-javac -version # tested on: javac 11.0.17
-# to confirm Xcode setup, you can use
-xcodebuild -showsdks # tested on: -sdk iphonesimulator17.0
 # to confirm Node.js and Yarn setup, you can use
 node --version # tested on: v18.17.1
 yarn --version # tested on: 1.22.19
 # to confirm OPAM setup, you can use
 opam --version # tested on: 2.2.0~alpha3~dev
 opam switch # tested on: compiler = ocaml-base-compiler.5.1.0,ocaml-options-vanilla.1
+# (Android only) to confirm Android SDK setup, you can use
+ls "$ANDROID_HOME/platforms" # tested on: android-33-ext4
+javac -version # tested on: javac 11.0.17
 # to confirm OCaml version, you can use
 ocamlc --version # tested on: 5.1.0
+# (iOS only) to confirm Xcode setup, you can use
+xcodebuild -showsdks # tested on: -sdk iphonesimulator17.0
+# (iOS only) to confirm CocoaPods version, you can use
+pod --version # tested on: 1.12.1

 ## after dev setup, firstly do a warm-up build:
 dune build